‘A criminal enterprise’: House slams Greitens’ nonprofit but drops its investigation

-Former Gov. Eric Greitens' dark money nonprofit was “designed to illegally skirt donation limits and conceal the identities of major donors,” the chairman of the House investigative committee said in a memo released Monday.
+Former Gov. Eric Greitens' dark-money nonprofit was “designed to illegally skirt donation limits and conceal the identities of major donors,” the chairman of the House investigative committee said in a memo released Monday.

 But once Greitens resigned from office June 1, the House lost the ability to continue its investigation, GOP Rep. Jay Barnes, the committee's chairman, said in the memo.

-And thus, he said, the legislature’s probe into allegations of illegal activity by Missouri’s former governor is over, although Barnes said he hopes Attorney General Josh Hawley, Cole County Prosecutor Mark Richardson or the Missouri Ethics Commission will pick up the inquiry where the House left off.
+Thus, he said, the legislature’s probe into allegations of illegal activity by Missouri’s former governor is over.

 “I understand this may disappoint some of you — and some in the public — who demand further accountability for Eric Greitens,” Barnes said in the memo to the bipartisan members of the House investigative committee.
 “But we cannot investigate alleged illegal activity by someone else with actions of our own that are either illegal or create problematic precedent for future legislators.”